-5.2 qNMR using BTMSB- $d_4$ as internal standard
+5.1 qNMR using DSS- $d_6$ as internal standard

-Two examples are provided of the value assignment by qNMR of the mass fraction content of organic compounds using BTMSB as the ISRM and the associated measurement uncertainty budgets.
-In the first example BTMSB-d4 was used in a solution in DMSO- $d_6$ with as DMSO2 as analyte.
-In the second example BTMSB-d4 was used in a solution in CD3OD with benzoic acid (BA) as the analyte.
+Examples are provided of the value assignment by qNMR of the mass fraction content of organic compounds using DSS- $d_6$ as the ISRM and the associated measurement uncertainty budgets.
+In the examples DSS- $d_6$ was used in a solution in D2O with DMSO2 and MA as analyte.

-These are intended as "best case" illustrations and should not be regarded as representative of the uncertainty budget achievable when quantifying more structurally complex compounds.
-The signals for quantification in these examples are clearly separated from each other, have narrow, well-resolved signal shape and there is no significant interference from impurities or solvent signals.
+These are intended as "best case" illustrations and should not be regarded as representative of the uncertainty budget achievable when quantifying against more convoluted resonances or with more structurally complex compounds.
+The signals for quantification are clearly separated from each other, have narrow, well-resolved signal shape and there is no significant interference from impurities or solvent signals.
 As a result the uncertainty contribution due to the reproducibility of the signal integration is smaller (and the relative uncertainty contribution due to gravimetry and the purity of the internal standard correspondingly greater) than should be anticipated for more general applications.

 A thorough shimming procedure was used to maximize the homogeneity of the instrument field.
-Gravimetric determinations were carried out using a microbalance with a readability of 0.1 $\mu$ g and a measurement uncertainty for individual mass determinations of less than 20 mg net of 1.3 $\mu$ g.
+Gravimetric determinations were carried out using a microbalance with a readability of 0.1 $\mu$ g and a measurement uncertainty for individual mass determinations of less than 100 mg net of 1.3 $\mu$ g.